thienlh/CJ_Workshop2/README.md

-		# CORE JAVA - WORKSHOP 2
+#CORE JAVA - WORKSHOP 2

-		   *	   *	  *

-You are requested to submit a RAR (or ZIP) file containing your Java Project source codein which bat fileswhich allows running programs easily were created.
+You are requested to submit a RAR (or ZIP) file containing your Java Project source code in which bat fileswhich allows running programs easily were created.

 1- Write a Java program that will